 Browse the full bar hire range for ice buckets, bar equipment, and accessories.

-The rule of thumb is 1kg of ice per person for a 4-hour event.
+The rule of thumb dictates 1kg of ice per person for a 4-hour event.
 That covers both ice for drinks and ice for cooling bottles.
-Double it for outdoor summer events where ambient temperature will melt ice significantly faster.
-For a 150-guest outdoor summer party over 4 hours, order 300kg.
+Double this amount for outdoor summer events where ambient temperature melts ice at a faster rate.
+A 150-guest outdoor summer party over 4 hours needs 300kg.

 Factor ice separately for each use.
-Ice for drinks is different from ice for chilling bottles.
-Do not expect bar ice to also cool your wine unless you have specifically planned for it with enough separate buckets.
+Ice for drinks differs from the ice needed for chilling bottles.
+Bar ice will not cool your wine unless you plan for it with enough separate buckets.
+Store backup ice in insulated cool boxes rather than leaving bags at room temperature.
+Keep ice scoops separate from the ice itself to meet hygiene standards.

 Staffing ratios for a bar:

-These ratios give a comfortable service level without queues forming.
-If your event has a spike period (everyone arrives at once, or everyone heads to the bar after speeches), plan for the peak, not the average.
+These ratios maintain a comfortable service level without queues forming.
+Events with a spike period, such as guests arriving at once or heading to the bar after speeches, need planning for the peak rather than the average.
 A 200-guest wedding with a full bar needs at least 5 bartenders at the busiest point of the evening.

 Allow one bar station per 75 guests.
 Each station needs at least 3m of bar table space for bottles, glasses, ice, and working equipment.
-A 150-guest event needs two bar stations; a 300-guest event needs four.
+A 150-guest event requires two bar stations.
+A 300-guest event needs four.

-For a single-station bar, a 6ft and an 8ft trestle table pushed together gives roughly 4.2m of surface, which is adequate for a basic beer and wine setup.
-Add a back bar (a second table behind the bartender for reserve stock and equipment) if space allows.
+For a single-station bar, a 6ft and an 8ft trestle table pushed together creates roughly 4.2m of surface, providing adequate space for a basic beer and wine setup.
+Add a back bar, placing a second table behind the bartender for reserve stock and equipment, if space allows.
+You can secure these items with no deposit required on orders under £500.

 | Drink | Per person per hour | 100 guests over 4 hours | 200 guests over 4 hours |